fredhutchio/intro-bioinformatics/README.md

 For the first class, please install [NoMachine](https://www.nomachine.com/) on the laptop you plan to bring to class.
 We also ask that you read the first two chapters of [the book](http://shop.oreilly.com/product/0636920030157.do) (particularly the first) before coming to class, but you won't be chastised if you don't.

+## Class slides

+The slides for the class are available as html files (01-gestalt.html, 02-..., etc.).
+Please feel free to refer to them as a resource.

-### Running on your own machine instead of NoMachine
+## Optional: Running on your own machine instead of NoMachine

 After the first class, if you have a Linux or OSX machine and wish to avoid using NoMachine, you can do so as long as you have `sshfs` installed on your computer.
-For Ubuntu users, all you have to do is run `sudo apt-get install sshfs` in a terminal (Linux FTW).
-For OSX users, you have to
+For Ubuntu users, all you have to do is run `sudo apt-get install sshfs` in a terminal For OSX users, you have to

 * First install XCode from the Apple Store